Team America: World Police: Individuals parodied in the film

 Famous people depicted as puppets, and lampooned, in the film include Michael Moore, Alec Baldwin, Sean Penn, Tim Robbins, Helen Hunt, George Clooney, Liv Tyler, Martin Sheen, Susan Sarandon, Janeane Garofalo, Matt Damon, Samuel L. Jackson, Danny Glover, Ethan Hawke, Kim Jong Il, Muammar Gaddafi, Tony Blair, Queen Elizabeth II, Qaboos bin Said, Fidel Castro, Peter Jennings and Hans Blix.
 Almost all of them are killed in gory and violent ways.

 Reactions from those parodied were mixed; Baldwin found the project "so funny", and expressed interest in lending his voice to his character.
 In a 2008 video interview with Time, Baldwin related how his daughter Ireland's classmates would recite Kim Jong Il's line to him, "You are worthress, Arec Barrwin." [sic] Sean Penn, who is portrayed making outlandish claims about how happy and utopian Iraq was before Team America showed up, sent Parker and Stone an angry letter inviting them to tour Iraq with him, ending with the words "fuck you".

 Both George Clooney and Matt Damon are said to be friends with Stone and Parker, and Clooney has stated that he would have been insulted had he not been included in the film.
 Damon is portrayed as a simpleton who can only say his own name.
-When asked about the film in 2016, Damon stated that he was confused by the portrayal, given that he was already known as both "a screenwriter and an actor":
+When asked about the film in 2016, Damon stated that he was confused by the portrayal:

-[…] I was always bewildered by that, and I never talked to Trey and Matt about that.
-And incidentally, I believe those two are geniuses, and I don't use that word lightly.
-I think they are absolute geniuses, and what they've done is awesome and I'm a big fan of theirs, but I never quite understood that one.